The Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET http://www.abet.org/.

 To educate our students so that they will reach their full potential in computer engineering research and industrial practice through a deep understanding of the fundamentals of the field, their application in solving problems and creating products, and with an affinity for lifelong educational renewal.

-CE Program Objectives and Outcomes
+CE Program Educational Objectives and Student Outcomes

 Engineering QualityOur graduates will engage in the productive practice of computer engineering to identify and solve significant problems across a broad range of application areas.